gsbrodal/gsbrodal.github.io/ipsa/project-3-nmr.md

 15. Write a function `csv_extract` that given a value _Entry_ID_, from Atom_chem_shift.csv extracts all rows with value _Entry_ID_ in column `Entry_ID` and outputs the resulting rows to a new CSV-file.
 Test this with _Entry_ID_ = 68  and _Entry_ID_ = 6203.
 The result for _Entry_ID_ = 68 should be the 556 atoms as provided in the file [68_ubiquitin.csv](68_ubiquitin.csv) (but with additional columns).
 The result for _Entry_ID_ = 6203 should be a file with a header row plus 329 data rows (atoms) for ThrB12-DKP-insulin.

      _Hint_: Avoid reading the whole table into memory.
-If you e.g. read the complete table using Pandas, the data will take up memory &approx; 3 &times; file size.
+If you e.g. read the complete table using Pandas, the data will take up memory &asymp; 3 &times; file size.
 Instead scan through the file using the `csv` module and only have the current line in memory.
 Scanning through the 700+ MB should be possible within in the order of a minute.

 16. Update the function `split_comps` to be able to handle more than one chain of amino acids.
 In particular each comp should now be identified not only by Seq_ID but by the pair (Entity_ID, Seq_id).